mdboom/pool-party/README.md

 ## Benchmarks

+All of these benchmarks compute the same thing X number of times, either sequentially or in a pool of 16 workers on a 8 core / 16 virtual core machine.

 ### fib

-Calculates fibonacci.
+Calculates fibonacci(28) 64 times.
 Taken directly from the [nogil README](https://github.com/colesbury/nogil#example).

 ![Results](fib.png)

 ### nbody

-The `nbody` benchmark from pyperformance.
+The `nbody` benchmark from pyperformance, doing 10 iterations each time, 64 times.

 ![Results](nbody.png)

 ### raytrace

 The `raytrace` benchmark from pyperformance.
+Renders a 100x100 image, 64 times.

 ![Results](raytrace.png)

 ### data_pass

-A do-nothing benchmark that passes 0.5 MB of data to measure the overhead of message passing.
+A do-nothing benchmark that passes 0.5 MB of data 64,000 times to measure the overhead of message passing.

 ![Results](data_pass.png)